juliasilge/supervised-ML-case-studies-course/chapters/chapter2.md

 <exercise id="4" title="Start with a simple model">

 Before starting the process of building machine learning models, let's start by building an extremely simple model to get our bearings.
-This is not a model you would want to use to make predictions on new data, but it can give you an idea about how successful you may eventually be and which predictors are most important.
+This is not a model you would probably want to use to make predictions on new data, but it can give you an idea about how successful you may eventually be and which predictors are most important.

 Recall that when you use the pipe operator `%>%` with a function like [`glm()`](https://www.rdocumentation.org/packages/stats/topics/glm) (whose first argument is not `data`), you must specify `data = .` to indicate that you are piping in the modeling data set.